rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 ```
 _It's called the "Raft" address because that will be the port the node will use for communications related to the Raft distributed consensus protocol._

-With this command a single node is started, listening for client requests on port 4001 and listening on port 4002 for intra-cluster communication and cluster-join requests from other nodes.
+With this command a single node is started, listening for client requests on port 4001 and listening on port 4002 for intra-cluster communication requests from other nodes.
 Note that the addresses passed to `-http-addr` and `-raft-addr` must be reachable from other nodes so that nodes can find each other over the network -- these addresses will be broadcast to other nodes during the _Join_ operation.
 If a node needs to bind to one address, but advertise a different address to other nodes, you must also set `-http-adv-addr` and `-raft-adv-addr`.

 `-node-id` can be any string, as long as it's unique for the cluster.
 It also shouldn't change, once chosen for this node.
 The network addresses can change however.
 This node stores its state at `~/node`.